laffer1/bastille/docs/chapters/installation.rst

   pkg install bastille

-To install from source (don't worry, no compiling):
+To install from source on FreeBSD (don't worry, no compiling):

 ports
 -----